MVKARTHIK2712/devconnect-web/README.md

 -feature to accept /reject connection request
 -all the requests are empty it just goes of
+--send /ignore the user card from feed

  # remaining
--send /ignore the user card from feed
 -signup new user
 -e2e testing